kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+- **Upgrade**: Existing reservations continue to function.
+- **Downgrade**: Might break or ignore the `ResourceSlice` concept in older versions, leaving orphaned taints.

 ### Version Skew Strategy